tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/6.0_reward_fund_transfer/README.md

 ![Pasted image 20230317091328.png](../../../Pasted%20image%2020230317091328.png)

 That's because by taking this task, the user will need to pay 5 T as a deposit.
 In the next step, if their work was accepted by the owner, they would take the 5T deposit back as well as the 10T price reward.
-Well, let's see if they are lucky enough.

 Now let's log out as absent-minded, and re-login with the Owner account.